OrientLuna/ChatGLM-vscode-chat/README.md

 ### Clear API Key

 Remove your stored ChatGLM API key:
-- Run `ChatGLM Router: Clear ChatGLM API Key` to delete the stored API key
+- Run "ChatGLM Router: Clear ChatGLM API Key" to delete the stored API key
 - You will need to re-enter your API key to use the extension after clearing it

 ### Model Selection